What is Frogwatch? Frogwatch is an integral part of the Ginninderra Catchment Group and focuses on two key priorities:

 What are we up to??

-To monitor behavioural shifts in frogs related to climate change, such as the earlier onset of breeding, we will monitor specific sites across the ACT weekly from mid-July until October.
+To monitor behavioural shifts in frogs related to climate change, such as the earlier onset of breeding, we have been monitoring specific sites across the ACT weekly from June until the end of October over the past 3 years.

 What Frog Is That?